AnnaMB64/MowerTract-WV-restoration/README.md

 #### Add Layers to Mapbox, Customize Styles, and Add Labels

 One by one, I added the merged and cleaned up resoration areas, dispersed campsites, trails, wetlands, and restoration area names point data to Mapbox.
 I manipulated the colors, sizes, and opacities, and changed these at various zoom levels.
-I changed the restoration area names points type to a symbol and added a

-, the trails, and the dispersed campsites.
+I changed the restoration area names points type to a symbol and added the names.
+I duplicated the trails layer and made it a symbol text and added labels to the various trails, which I also changed the colors of.
+I added the dispersed campsite numbers.

 ####